Leading @ Limestone

 Leadership opportunities are at your fingertips at Limestone.
 Student organizations such as the Student Government Association and the Student Alumni Leadership Council provide students with prime opportunities to hone their leadership skills.
 Experiences in these groups help prepare students to be capable and confident leaders who can make positive contributions in their communities and workplaces.

 As John F. Kennedy once said, “Leadership and learning are indispensable to each other.”
-At Limestone College, we couldn’t agree more.
+At Limestone University, we couldn’t agree more.
 There’s something unique about you that’s meant to inspire.
 We’ll help you discover it.

 Student Government Association (SGA)

 In 1898, with the coming of Dr. Lee Davis Lodge, Student Government was installed at Limestone.
 Limestone thus became one of the first colleges in the South to try the revolutionary experiment.
 The students themselves made rules which they deemed advisable.
-Through the years, the self-discipline necessary for successful student government has been one of the chief factors in developing strong character, a high sense of honor and loyalty, a love of justice, and an awareness of individual and social responsibility among the students of the college.
+Through the years, the self-discipline necessary for successful student government has been one of the chief factors in developing strong character, a high sense of honor and loyalty, a love of justice, and an awareness of individual and social responsibility among the students of The University.
 The Student Government Association is dedicated to serving Limestone by promoting unity among the students and supporting the local community.
 The Association continues tradition of service by volunteering with Meals on Wheels and other nonprofit organizations and organizing student oriented campus events.

 Christian Education and Leadership Program (CELP)

 Limestone was established based on Christian principles and still, today, is considered a Christian non-denominational college.
-The “Young Woman’s Christian Association” (Y.W.C.A.) was in place during those early years, prior to the college going co-ed.
+The “Young Woman’s Christian Association” (Y.W.C.A.) was in place during those early years, prior to The University going co-ed.
 And since then, several Christian groups have provided Bible study and biblical encouragement to Limestone students.
 One of those groups is the Christian Education and Leadership Program, established in 2000 by retired attorney and Limestone Trustee Robert Dobson III.
 He and his wife donated a generous gift to help fund the program.
 As an adult, Mr. Dobson decided to follow Christ wholeheartedly and now believed that the strength necessary to live a full and meaning full life is to be found through passionately practicing the beliefs and following the example of Jesus Christ.
 And because of this passion, students of Limestone’s Christian Education and Leadership Program are able to mirror Mr. Dobson’s belief while reaching out to others.
 With so many willing to answer a call to help and serve others, the community and other countries have greatly benefited from Limestone’s organization.
 CELP students have donated money and time, built homes, and enlarged God’s kingdom.
 Since 2005, the students of CELP have taken advantage of their time and talents to serve underprivileged families in Brazil.
 There, they share God’s word while renovating homes and establishing relationships.
 Though the Christian Education and Leadership Program is a more recent established organization at Limestone, its purpose is based on Christian principles, serving those in need and enriching people with the knowledge of Christ.

 Fellowship of Christian Athletes (FCA)